vibbits/introduction-github/syllabus.md

 1. Motivate version control
     * Ask, "what is the problem here?"  with the phdcomics comic
 4. What is version control?
+    * Analogy with "undo/redo" in word processors.
+    * What does "undo/redo" lack that would be nice?
+        * label changes
+        * annotate why a change was made
+        * ability to move back and forth between alternative versions
+        * ...
-5. Git and GitHub
+6. Git and GitHub
     * Are they the same?
-6. Introduce 4 conceptual "areas"/"locations"/"spaces" when using `git`.
+7. Introduce 4 conceptual "areas"/"locations"/"spaces" when using `git`.
     * Picture for visualization of concepts ![original](https://i.imgur.com/Vi1Ui8i.png)
         * Development area
         * Staging area